MikeO-AI/claude-context-local/README.md

 # claude-context-local

+> **Project Philosophy**: This project maintains the full history of the original [claude-context](https://github.com/zilliztech/claude-context) for transparency and attribution, but represents a **divergent branch focused on privacy and local operation**.
+While the original continues toward cloud integration, we're committed to a **100% local, privacy-first approach**.
+Both projects serve different needs in the ecosystem.

-A local-first implementation of [claude-context](https://github.com/zilliztech/claude-context) MCP server that replaces cloud dependencies with local alternatives for complete privacy and zero API costs.
+A local-first implementation of claude-context MCP server that replaces cloud dependencies with local alternatives for complete privacy and zero API costs.

 ## < Key Features